Trinity Episcopal Church welcomes you!

 Message from the Senior Warden

-October 10, 2025
+October 25, 2025

 Dear Sisters and Brothers in Christ:

-Peace be with you-
+Peace to you-

 Suzanne